What Do Pipe Fitter or Steamfitter Do?

 Types of Pipe Fitter or Steamfitter

-In 2016, there was an estimated number of 480,600 jobs in the United States for Pipe Fitter or Steamfitter.
+There were about 480,600 jobs for Pipe Fitter or Steamfitter in 2016 (in the United States).
 New jobs are being produced at a rate of 15.6% which is above the national average.
 The Bureau of Labor Statistics predicts 75,200 new jobs for Pipe Fitter or Steamfitter by 2026.
-There will be an estimated 61,000 positions for Pipe Fitter or Steamfitter per year.
+Due to new job openings and attrition, there will be an average of 61,000 job openings in this field each year.

 The states with the most job growth for Pipe Fitter or Steamfitter are Utah, Nevada, and Arizona.
 Watch out if you plan on working in Maine, Alaska, or Vermont.
 These states have the worst job growth for this type of profession.